darkrelics/eidolon-engine/documentation/incremental-implementation.md

 ### 7.1 CDK Stack Configuration

-The CDK stack defines the infrastructure for segment processing, including SQS queues with dead letter handling, SSM parameters for state management, and EventBridge rules that automatically enable and disable based on system activity.
+The CDK stack defines the infrastructure for segment processing, including two SQS queues (one for segment processing and one for story advancement) with dead letter handling, SSM parameters for state management, and EventBridge rules that automatically enable and disable based on system activity.

 ```typescript
 import * as cdk from 'aws-cdk-lib';